http://www.wistv.com/Global/story.asp?S=7023619

 mental, physical, and emotional health and vigor into old age.

-Although drugs and surgical procedures that target diseases of the
+Although drugs and surgical procedures that target diseases of

-PattonProtocol-1, which includes a natural product-derived
+program, PattonProtocol-1, which includes a natural

-telomerase activator targeting a fundamental aspect of cellular
+product-derived telomerase activator targeting a fundamental

-Telomerase is an enzyme that synthesizes the specific DNA sequence
+Telomerase is an enzyme that synthesizes the specific DNA

-at telomeres, i.e., the terminal DNA at the ends of all
+sequence at telomeres, i.e., the terminal DNA at the ends of all

 chromosomes.7,8 Telomeres are essential genetic elements